Writer Tom Scanlon

 Until the day the two came together.

 Inspired by a client’s request that sent his mind spinning like a combination lock, Meginnis is now making furniture that doubles as safes, with hidden drawers opened by clever keys.
 That coaster?
-It holds a strong magnet which, when attached just so on an end table, pulls open a hidden drawer to reveal a gun.
+It holds a strong magnet which, when attached just like so on an end table, pulls open a hidden drawer to reveal a gun.
 Or jewelry.
-Or bonds, cash, wills and other important documents.
+Or bonds, cash, wills, and other important documents.

 Or – believe it or not – gold bars.

 “People tell me these things they want to hide,” the linebacker-sized Meginnis says, from his New River garage/workshop.
-“I tell them, ‘Don’t tell me, I don’t need to know!’”
+“I tell them, ‘Don’t tell me, I don’t need to know!'”
+Apparently, he’s even had some people find More information on the Truthaboutguns and other websites to determine the size of the secret storage compartments they’d need for their firearms, to then relay the same information to Meginnis to start the project.

 Of course, Meginnis is a trusted sort who can keep a secret.
 Though ironically, the word is getting out about his Top Secret Furniture.